Osteoporosis and Bone Loss

 By Ehren Allen, PT, COMT

 Osteoporosis is a disease in which bones lose mineral content.
 This causes the bones to become more porous and weaker.
-Some bone loss is normal with age but excessive loss can lead to increase fracture risk.
-With osteoporosis, the cells that reabsorb bone (osteoclasts) are more prevalent than the cells that produce bone (osteoblasts).
+Some bone loss is normal with age, but the excessive loss can lead to increase fracture risk.
+With this condition, the cells that reabsorb bone (osteoclasts) are more prevalent than the cells that produce bone (osteoblasts).

 Osteoporosis is more prevalent after menopause in women.
-The decrease in the amount of sex hormones causes cells that produce bone to die quicker.
+The decrease in the number of sex hormones causes cells that produce bone to die quicker.
 The diminished sex hormones also allow the cells that reabsorb bone tissue to live longer.
-This change causes bones tissue to become thinner and weak.
+This change causes bone tissue to become thinner and weak.

 Bone tissue is constantly remodeling.
-In normal healthy bone, resistance activity such as weight bearing exercising can help to stimulate the bone strengthening process.
+In normal healthy bones, resistance activity such as weight-bearing exercising can help to stimulate the bone-strengthening process.

-While there is no cure for osteoporosis, treatments are available which may slow and even increase bone density to some degree.
+While there is no cure for osteoporosis, treatments are available which may slow and even increase bone density.

 Estrogen replacement therapy has been shown to decrease the incidence of fractures after menopause.
 There are concerns of increased risk of certain types of breast cancer and heart disease with estrogen replacement therapy.

 Biophosphates and hormones, such as Calcitonin, can help slow bone resorption in people with osteoporosis or those at increased risk of osteoporosis.
 Both have potential side effects that must be considered with a physician.

 A healthy diet rich in calcium and vitamin D is important to improve bone density.
 It is important to start this during childhood.
 The highest rate of calcium accumulation occurs in the 2nd decade of life.
 Foods rich in calcium include: